jenkins-x/jx-docs/content/en/docs/reference/components/ui.md

 ## Features

-Longer term we're planning on making most of the developer and operations feaures of Jenkins X available through the UI via [octant-jx](https://github.com/jenkins-x/octant-jx) but already you can:
+Longer term we're planning on making most of the developer and operations features of Jenkins X available through the UI via [octant-jx](https://github.com/jenkins-x/octant-jx) but already you can:

 * view applications, environments, pipelines, repositories
 * for a pipeline quickly navigate to: